 Step 1 : Start¶

-To install, start your server on the support (created from the ISO file) of the Centreon.
+To install Centreon, start the server/virtual machine using the ISO file cited in the downloads section of the installation guide.
 Start with the Install or upgrade an existing system option

 Click on Next